-- tooth decay occurs
+- tooth decay

-- fillings leak
+- leaky fillings

-- The root extends into the bone of the jaw, anchoring the tooth in position.
+A tooth is made up of two parts.
+The crown is the part of the tooth that's visible in the mouth.
+The root extends into the bone of the jaw, anchoring the tooth in position.

-- Enamel is the hard outer coating of a tooth.
+- enamel – the hard outer coating

 The root canal system contains the dental pulp and extends from the crown of the tooth to the end of the root.
 A single tooth can have more than one root canal.

 The bacteria and the substances they release will eventually pass out of the end of the root canal through the small hole where the blood vessels and nerves enter.

 To treat the infection in the root canal, the bacteria need to be removed.
-This can be achieved by:

 Root canal treatment is usually successful.
 In about 9 out of 10 cases, a tooth can survive for up to 10 years after root canal treatment.

 Read more about how root canal treatment is performed.

 It's important to look after your teeth when recovering from root canal treatment.